A year later, Glenelg High seeks to learn from hate crime incident and spread awareness about inclusivity

 “This is the black cloud that now hangs over Glenelg High School,” she said.
 “Overcast by this sadness and shock to see their fellow classmates did something so vile.”

 Owens, who is black, said Lipp apologized to him at a mutual friend’s graduation party last year.
-Burton had said in the court three of his former students, not including Lipp, had extended apologies to him before doing so again in court.
+Burton had said in the court that Curtiss, Shaffer and Taylor but not Lipp had extended apologies to him before doing so again in court.

-Going into his senior year, the Cooksville resident had already committed to Yale University for next fall, where he will play football and plans to study either mathematics or computer science.
+Going into his senior year, Owens, who lives in Cooksville, had already committed to Yale University for next fall, where he will play football and plans to study either mathematics or computer science.
 But for Owens, there was still something to consider following the incident.

-Owens said the team responded well as Glenelg ended up making the state championships for the first time in the school’s history.
+Owens said the team responded well as Glenelg reached the state championship game for the first time in the school’s history.

 Even though the school lost, “the camaraderie we had was one of the best things I’ve ever been part of,”Owens said.